This is Chapter 1 of The Ultimate Guide to Opportunity Zone Investing

 These programs didn’t just offer tax breaks for investors and businesses.
 They also poured government grants into communities to be spent on skills training and welfare-to-work initiatives.

-As of March 2018, EIG estimated that $6.1 trillion in unrealized capital gains are eligible for preferential tax treatment under the Opportunity Zones initiative.
-Experts there have estimated that this could be a $100 billion per year asset class.
-Compare that to the $3.5 billion NMTC program, and you can quickly see how much more transformative the Opportunity Zones program could be.
+EIG estimated that $6.1 trillion in unrealized capital gains are eligible for preferential tax treatment under the Opportunity Zones initiative, as of year-end 2017.
+Officials at the U.S. Treasury Department have estimated that this could be a $100 billion asset class.
+Compare that to the $3.5 billion NMTC program, and the difference in scale and the potential transformative effect become obvious.

 Inequality in the U.S. is worsening.
-But with new legislation passed as part of the Tax Cuts & Job Act, this imbalance has the potential to change.
-Opportunity Zones as defined in the Act create huge incentives for impact investing, allowing it to tap into a pool of approximately $6.1 trillion.
-And it has the potential to become what one expert has called “the biggest economic development program in U.S. history.”
+But with the Opportunity Zone legislation passed as part of the Tax Cuts & Job Act, this imbalance has the potential to change.
+The Opportunity Zone initiative as defined in the Act creates an additional incentive for impact investing, allowing it to tap into a pool of approximately $6.1 trillion.

 Chapter 2: Investing in Opportunity Act